 - Bette is a fantastic speaker.
 I have enjoyed all of her webinars that I have attended thus far.
 (Medtronic)

 - I most liked Dr. Frick’s fun, encouraging, and highly knowledgeable style and approach, along with her carefully-prepared material’s high interactivity, applicability to the business needs of my Medtronic business unit, and widespread usefulness–from reports to proposals to emails to regulatory submissions.
 I was hugely impressed with how much I felt like part of a full “class,” just by Dr. Frick’s instant-messaging-forum times and the class surveys that helped us all engrain why certain writing approaches simply work better than those that don’t.

 - The review of writing samples from participants is a very useful and relevant teaching tool.
 The one-to-one coaching session should be extended to a one-hour long session given the amount of materials needed to be covered.
 (National Institutes of Health)

 What questions do you have?

-- Visit my FAQs page to see what others have asked about my technical writing webinars.
+- First, visit my FAQs page to see what others have asked about my technical writing webinars.

-- Contact me through my contact page for customized pricing depending on length of webinars, number of learners, and amount of customization that you would like.
+- Then contact me through my contact page for customized pricing depending on length of webinars, number of learners, and amount of customization that you would like.